-After an increase in the previous Fiscal Year, we will see a decrease in the number of City staff in FY25-26.
+After an increase in the previous Fiscal Year, we will see a small decrease in the number of City staff.
 This will be accomplished in part by a restructuring of some existing positions to meet the changing operational needs of the City and to respond to the City Council and Community's desires for additional services.
-In total in the FY25-26 budget, it appears that 6.75 FTE is being eliminated from the entire workforce, but this number does not reflect the full story.
-Six of the eliminated positions are the Ambulance Paramedics, who will be transferred to the Monterey Fire Department after Council approved to move Ambulance Services to the City of Monterey.
+In total in the FY25-26 budget, it appears that only .75 FTE is being eliminated from the entire workforce, after accounting for the 6 ambulance FTE that are being transferred to the City of Monterey, but this number does not reflect the full story.
 The budget adds two Police Officers, while shifting hours and responsibilities offset these increases with 0.5 and 2.25 reductions to the staffing in Community Activities and the Library as previously unfilled position are eliminated.
 Within other areas of the City, currently vacant positions in Finance, Planning, Police, Project Management and Forestry and Beach are budgeted to remain untilled for several months in the 2025-2026 fiscal year.
+While the total number of FTEs has remained relatively unchanged, the net result of these changes is an increase in salary expense as compensation for the new positions exceeds the positions eliminated.